You are Now Starting: Unit 2 – Sit n Go Advanced Strategy

 You have a big pocket pair preflop and raise with it, getting a caller.
 You bet the flop and get a call.
 You bet the turn and get a call.
 You still like your hand on the river, as there are no obvious straights or flushes, but you have not improved your hand either.
 So what do you do, and how do you play it?

 These can be difficult situations.
 In the later levels, a big pair just means you try to get all in preflop, but in the early levels, with as many as 75 big blinds in your stack, it’s a different story.
-In a cash game, you would be more likely to just push all in on the river, because you can easily reload.
+In a cash game, players sometimes choose to push all in on the river, knowing they can buy back in if needed — but in a Sit & Go, there’s no such option, so the stakes of each decision are higher.

 Making Value bets